Janani K. Jha: Career

 In 2021, Krishnan-Jha released her first single, "Achilles Heel", which received more than 150,000 streams across platforms in the first three days of its release.
 She released the single under the pseudonym J. Maya in which the letter "J" is the initial for her first name "Janani" and "Maya" in Sanskrit means "illusion or magic" as music to her was "100% fantasy, my escape".

 J. Maya's first EP, Poetic License, was released in 2022.
 The EP spawned four singles: "Library Card", "Sunday Crossword", "Machine Learning", and "Three Specters."
 Poetic License, as well as Krishnan-Jha's songwriting at large, has been recognized by media outlets like NME, Good Morning America, Uproxx, VOGUE India, Forbes, and Coup de Main, and music institutions such as The Recording Academy.

-In 2023, J. Maya was one of 18 participants in Survivor 45, the 45th season of Survivor.
+In 2023, Jha (under the name J. Maya) was one of 18 participants in Survivor 45, the 45th season of Survivor.
 She was voted out in the sixth episode, placing 13th and missing out on the jury.
+This opportunity greatly boosted Jha's streaming numbers on Spotify and drew eyes to her creative work.

-In 2024, she dropped her stage name as she "wanted to bring a little bit of myself" into music.
+In 2024, she dropped her stage name as she "wanted to bring a little bit of [herself]" into music.
 Under the name Janani K. Jha, she released her debut album, The Rest of the Laurels, a concept album inspired by Greco-Roman mythology, with each track representing a myth.
-She also wrote an accompanying novella Katathon which described the nine levels of hell as per Dante's Inferno.
-Each chapter in Katathon was linked with a song in Krishnan-Jha's album The Rest of the Laurels.
+The Rest of the Laurels peaked at #67 on the iTunes U.S. pop and pop charts.
+It peaked at #26 on the Canadian pop chart.
+Alongside this album, she wrote a companion novella, Katathon, which describes the nine levels of Hell noted in Dante's Inferno through the eyes of a modern-day Eurydice going through the dimension as part of a competition.
+Each chapter in Katathon is named after and is linked to a song in The Rest of the Laurels.
+Katathon peaked at #1 on Amazon Books' Greek Mythology Retellings for Young Adults Bestselling Chart.

+On June 30, 2025, Krishnan-Jha's song Slow Burn was featured on Season 7, Episode 25 of Love Island Following, the song found new heights of notice on social media platforms such as TikTok and Reddit, causing streaming numbers to skyrocket.